knative/docs/docs/serving/samples/hello-world/helloworld-go/index.md

 ## Building

-1. Create a basic web server which listens on port 8080, by copying the following code into a new file named `helloworld-go`:
+1. Create a basic web server which listens on port 8080, by copying the following code into a new file named `helloworld.go`:

    ```go
    package main